iamishikagupta/Employee-Management/README.md

-# Employee-Management
+# Employee Management System - Angular Application

-# Employee Management System - Angular Application  The Employee Management System is a robust Angular application designed to streamline and simplify the management of employee data.
+The Employee Management System is a robust Angular application designed to streamline and simplify the management of employee data.
 This project incorporates Angular Material UI for a modern and user-friendly interface.

 ## Features